Leasey.AI

 During the condition inspection, the landlord and tenant must complete a formal condition inspection report that documents the state of the rental unit.
 Both the landlord and the tenant must sign this report.
 The landlord must then provide the tenant with a signed copy of the condition inspection report in accordance with the Regulation.

-Consequences of skipping the condition inspection
+Consequences of Skipping the Condition Inspection

 Realize Value Overnight